Solving the Rubik's Cube Systematically

-The Strategy of Eight Corners tend to view the centers as mobile.
-The iron cage of eight corners is regarded as the rest frame in the previous sections.
-When all edges have been settled, the centers may be away from their face.
+The Strategy of Eight Corners views the face-centers as mobile.
+The iron cage formed by corners and edges is regarded as the rest frame in the previous sections.
+When all other pieces have been settled, the face-centers may not be in their correct locations relative to the colored faces.

-Most cubists treats center movements as pretty patterns without giving them as serious thought.
-Indeed, only two types of movements are possible:
+Most cubists treats face-center movements as pretty patterns without giving them any serious thoughts.
+Indeed, only two set of movements are possible.

 Afterwards